 Tim Cook's recent commitment to deepen Apple's China investment lands at a delicate intersection of geopolitics and corporate calculus.
 His pledge during a Beijing visit is more than routine.
 It is a bet on managing one of tech's most tangled relationships.
-How high are the stakes?
-China generates roughly $360 billion a year from its Apple partnership, roughly the GDP of South Africa.
-And most iPhones worldwide are produced or assembled there.
+How high are the stakes?According to CFR analysis, China's gains associated with the Apple supply chain are estimated at roughly $360 billion a year from its Apple partnership, roughly the GDP of South Africa.
+And most iPhones worldwide (comparable to South Africa's ~US$400 billion GDP in 2024).

 Where does Apple go from here?